trueos/pcbsd/src-qt5/docs/introduction.rst

 * The "Boot to console (Disable X) option has been added to the graphical boot menu.

+* EasyPBI has been removed as it is no longer needed to add meta-data to packages.

 .. index:: Linux
 .. _PC-BSD® for Linux Users: